xbeat/Glitch-Community/STYLE.md

 Avoid Components That Think Too Hard
 ------------------------------------
 Think about React components like you do functions.
-If the component its getting to complicated, it probably needs to be decomposed.
+If the component is getting to complicated, it probably needs to be decomposed.

 Use React Prop-Types
 --------------------